-TAs for Stat 613 will hold office hours throughout the course.
+They will hold office hours throughout the course.
 Times and locations will be posted in the 613 Canvas e-room.

 Classroom Expectations - Concert Rules

 - Class starts and ends on time. - Sit according to the seating chart (posted on line in Canvas). - Late entry or reentry only under exceptional circumstances. - Name tents displayed. - Phones, laptops and other electronic devices turned off.
 We do permit the use of tablets (e.g., an iPad) for taking notes in class.